sefop/.github/profile/README.md

 ## Why not just use AI coding agents?

+AI coding assistants are already the default.
+As of 2025, more than 70% of scientific programmers write code with LLM-based tools ([O'Brien & Eisty, 2026](https://www.computer.org/csdl/magazine/cs/2026/01/11482007/2fJHVugY5UY)).
-AI coding assistants can accelerate software development, but they do not replace engineering practices.

-Recent software-engineering research describes AI coding tools as an **amplifier**: they can amplify both the strengths and weaknesses of the development practices around them.

-If a team has strong engineering practices, AI can help it move faster while preserving quality.
-If those practices are weak, AI can also make it easier to produce more software that is difficult to understand, test, and maintain.
+They do not replace engineering practices.
+The [2025 DORA report](https://dora.dev/research/2025/dora-report/) finds that an AI coding assistant's "primary role in software development is that of an amplifier": it amplifies the strengths and the weaknesses of the practices already around it.
+Teams with strong practices move faster while holding quality.
+Teams without them ship more software that is hard to understand, test, and maintain.

-**SEFOP therefore treats strong engineering practices as the foundation for effective agentic development.**
+**SEFOP therefore treats strong engineering practices as the prerequisite for agentic development, not a parallel track.**

 ---